devanshichouhan03/end-to-end-sales-analysis-excel/README.md

 # end-to-end-sales-analysis-excel

-Interactive Excel dashboard analyzing sales performance, target achievement, and executive metrics using Pivot Tables, XLOOKUP, and INDEX-MATCH.
-End-to-End Sales Analysis Dashboard (Excel)
+ An interactive Excel dashboard built from raw data to generate business insights and performance analytics.

  Objective